 “That you were lucky.”

 “I was lucky, yeah.
-The next day’s Saturday, which means that I’m not working, I won’t be back at Biberkopf until Monday and I don’t even know when or if I’ll ever see Ute’s again.
-Anyway, I close the windows in the morning, and just stay in bed, or couch to be precise, under blankets, because I’m really hung over.
-By evening, I’m up and decide to see a movie at Babylon, we’ll have to go, by the way, nice cinema, English films, you can get a beer, and I get there early and choose my place, middle row, middle seat.
+The next day’s Saturday, which means that I’m not working, I won’t be back at Biberkopf until Monday and I don’t even know when or if I’ll ever see Ute again.
+Anyway, I close the windows in the morning, and just stay in bed, or couch to be precise, under blankets, because I’m really hungover.
+By evening, I’m up and decide to see a movie at Babylon, we’ll have to go, by the way, nice cinema, English films, you can get a beer.
+So, I get there early and choose my place, middle row, middle seat.
 It’s Saturday, so it’s busy and it’s not so large, it’s filling up.
 I begin to notice that all seats are taken except the ones directly around me.”